MightyBurger/eat_keys/README.md

 There's two programs here.

-`cargo run --bin keybd` - Run to display keyboard key presses for ten seconds.
+`cargo run --bin keybd` - Run to display keyboard key presses.

-`cargo run --bin mouse` - Run to display mouse button presses for ten seconds.
+`cargo run --bin mouse` - Run to display mouse button presses.

+It will run until you stop it with CTRL+C.

 The purpose of these programs are to help with debugging a remap tool for Ori speedruns.